slice-so/hooks/src/hooks/pricing/README.md

 }
 ```

-## Base Contract: RegistryPricingStrategy
+## Base Contract: RegistryProductPrice

-All pricing strategies in this directory inherit from `RegistryPricingStrategy`, which provides:
+All pricing strategies in this directory inherit from `RegistryProductPrice`, which provides:
 - Registry functionality for reusable pricing across multiple products
 - Implementation of `IHookRegistry` for Slice frontend integration
 - Base implementations for common patterns